squid-cache/squid-cache.github.io/DeveloperResources.rst

 WhoWeAre explains who the people working on the Squid project are.

+MergeProcedure explains how to get your feature or improvement accepted into squid

 == Code Sprints ==

 Code Sprints are informal gatherings of Squid developers with a focus on developing urgently needed features or fixing major bugs.